 This includes off site planning, dawn to dusk photography.

-It excludes VAT (15% for SA properties) travel costs, accommodation, meals, drinks and post-production, which is R55 per image over and above the 10 free images per day.
+It excludes VAT (15% for SA properties) travel costs, accommodation, meals, drinks.

 David’s intention is to supply you with a few powerful signature images of your property – those magical images tell the full story.
 He will then work on details of the property as well as activities and wildlife.
 He will need access to all the experiences you offer, including the spa and dining.
 Much of the work will be done early morning and late evening – with interior being done midday.